splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

 Incoming Issue Settings
 ~~~~~~~~~~~~~~~~~~~~~~~

-Splunk On-Call incidents created for a project’s *Default Team
+Splunk On-Call incidents created for a project's *Default Team
 Escalation Policy* will automatically generate Jira issues.
 The default
 type for such issues (Bug, Epic, Story, or Task) is set by selecting the
 desired option from the **Issue type to use for incoming VictorOps